De-Par/Colabs/README.md

 # About

-This program examines most efficient algorithms for finding the maximum matching in bipartite graphs and compares them.
+This program examines most efficient algorithms (Ford–Fulkerson, Hungarian and Hungarian+ algorithms) for finding the maximum matching in bipartite graphs and compares them.

 # Theory